graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

 ### Pattern 2: Using Mounted Scripts for Complex Configuration

-For managing a larger set of configuration flags, a mounted startup script offers maximum flexibility and readability.
+While not ideal, this pattern is included for reference.
+We prefer declarative config wherever possible, vs. running scripts.
+For managing a larger set of configuration flags, a mounted startup script offers maximum flexibility and provides an accessible way to learn CLI commands for dgraph.
 This pattern moves the entire command logic into an external, version-controllable script.

 1. Create a file named `start-alpha.sh` inside the `./dgraph-stack/config/` directory:
     ```bash